 Over the years, however, the technology has changed, and investment in mirrorless cameras has grown.
 The line between the two has blurred – and many pros can be seen opting for mirrorless equipment.
 As mirrorless options have become more widespread, the most up-to-date technology has gone into updated models, while DLSR units – although still trustworthy and high-performing – are sporadically updated, with the release of new models billed as rare.

 We have a beginners guide to astrophotography for anyone looking to take their first steps into capturing the night sky.
-But if you're still trying to wrap your head around the DSLR vs mirrorless argument, read on to discover their key differences.
+But if you're still trying to wrap your head around the best cameras for astrophotography, read on to discover the key differences between DSLR and mirrorless.

 Spot the difference